Nikon D800 vs Panasonic FZ330

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D800 and Panasonic Lumix DMC-FZ330 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ330 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D800 does not offer wifi capability.
+In contrast, the D800 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D800 (unlike the FZ330) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D800 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D800 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
-Further information on the two cameras, as well as related accessories, can be found on the Nikon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D800 or the Panasonic FZ330 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D800: